abdelrahmangamall/library-management-system/README.md

 ### Authentication Flow
 1. User logs in with username/password
 2. System validates credentials and returns JWT token
-3. Token must be included in Authorization header for protected endpoints
+3. Token must be included in the Authorization header for protected endpoints
 4. Role-based access control enforces permissions

 ## 📊 Database Schema